 The longstanding vital Chaplains Commission of the NAE, whose membership is responsible for credentialing 900 evangelical chaplains in the U.S. military and Veterans Administration, was revitalized and brought into the Office of the President in Colorado Springs.

 During the Mannoia years, the board launched the Project for Evangelical Social Engagement, which came to fruition at the end of 2004.
-Referencing an important volume by Carl F. H. Henry in 1947, “The Uneasy Conscience of a Fundamentalist,” the project team worked to articulate a framework for evangelical civic and political engagement for the 21st century under the direction of Richard Cizik, the vice president of governmental affairs.
+Referencing an important volume by Carl F. H. Henry in 1947, “The Uneasy Conscience of Modern Fundamentalism,” the project team worked to articulate a framework for evangelical civic and political engagement for the 21st century under the direction of Richard Cizik, the vice president of governmental affairs.
 The project generated a major volume edited by the late Diane Knippers and Ronald Sider and published by Baker Books titled “Toward an Evangelical Public Policy.”
 The work is a scholarly and provocative book from sixteen authors that serves as a resource to the evangelical community.

 “For the Health of the Nation: An Evangelical Call to Civic Responsibility” is a clear and pointed summary of the larger volume that calls evangelicals to address seven spheres of social involvement from a biblical framework and also provides specific principles of engagement.
 The spheres of engagement range from religious freedom and the protection of the life of the unborn to care for God’s creation.